blynkkk/docs/tutorials/using-virtual-pins-to-control-physical-devices.md

 **Why use virtual pins anyway?**

 * Virtual pins are hardware independent.
 This means that it’s far easier to port your code from one hardware platform to another in future \(when you realise that the NodeMCU is far better than the Arduino Uno + ESP-01 that you started with, for example\).
-* You have far more control over what your widget does when using using virtual pins.
+* You have far more control over what your widget does when using virtual pins.
 For example, if you want a single app button to switch multiple relays on or off at the same time then that’s simple with virtual pins, but almost impossible using digital pins.
 * Virtual pins are more predictable \(stable if you like\) than manipulating digital pins.

 **So what are virtual pins - how do they relate to the pins on my board?**